William H. Murray: Sequoyah and Oklahoma constitutional conventions

+Murray, racism, and the Oklahoma Constitutional Convention

+During the Sequoyah Constitutional Convention, Murray supported including segregated schools in the constitution.
+During the Oklahoma Constitutional Convention, Murray fired all African American clerks and white janitors and rehired them with the white workers as clerks and the African American workers as janitors.
+Murray also supported including segregated schools in the Oklahoma Constitution, as well as anti-miscegenation clauses.
+According to biographer Keith Bryant Jr., Murray believed African Americans should be taught "agriculture, mechanics, and industrial jobs" because they were "a failure as a soldier, doctor, and lawyer."
+He also opposed efforts by more radical members to include provisions preventing African Americans from voting in the state.

+The first draft of the state constitution included Jim Crow regulations for schools and railroads, as well as anti-miscegenation clauses.
+According to Bryant, Murray and Haskell were sympathetic to the inclusion of the provisions, but they ultimately supported their removal after Oklahoma Territory Governor Frank Frantz announced President Roosevelt would not support the new constitution if they were included.

 Oklahoma politics

+Speaker of the Oklahoma House

 With the state constitution in place, elections were held in 1907 for offices of the new state government.
 Murray was elected as a state representative and, after being admitted to office, as the first Speaker of the Oklahoma House of Representatives.
 His ally Charles Haskell was elected as the state's first governor.

-As speaker, Murray often opposed the progressive work of Kate Barnard, Commissioner of Charities and Corrections, and he pushed for Jim Crow laws similar to those in southern states to control blacks:
+As a speaker, Murray often opposed the progressive work of Kate Barnard, Commissioner of Charities and Corrections, supported anti-corporate legislation, and pushed for Jim Crow laws similar to those in southern states to limit the rights of African Americans.

-"We should adopt a provision prohibiting the mixed marriages of negroes with other races in this State, and provide for separate schools and give the Legislature power to separate them in waiting rooms and on passenger coaches, and all other institutions in the State ...
-As a rule they are failures as lawyers, doctors and in other professions...I appreciate the old-time ex-slave, the old darky – and they are the salt of their race – who comes to me talking softly in that humble spirit which should characterize their actions and dealings with the white man."
+"We should adopt a provision prohibiting the mixed marriages of negroes with other races in this State, and provide for separate schools and give the Legislature power to separate them in waiting rooms and on passenger coaches, and all other institutions in the State … As a rule they are failures as lawyers, doctors and in other professions…I appreciate the old-time ex-slave, the old darky – and they are the salt of their race – who comes to me talking softly in that humble spirit which should characterize their actions and dealings with the white man".

+Murray also supported the creation of five agricultural high schools that later became junior colleges.
+Four were named after his friends and the fifth was named after himself.
+Some of these junior colleges still live on as the modern day Cameron University, Connors State College, and Murray State College.
 Murray left the state legislature after one term and did not seek re-election in 1908.

-In 1910, Murray ran for governor but lost in the Democratic primary.
-In 1912, Murray was elected as U.S. Representative from one of Oklahoma's three at-large seats.
-(Oklahoma had gained three seats in the 1910 Congressional apportionment but had not drawn up a new district map.)
-In 1914, he was elected to a second term from Oklahoma's 4th congressional district under the new map.
-In 1916, he was defeated for renomination as the Democratic candidate for this district.

-In 1918, Murray again ran for governor and lost in the Democratic primary.
-He retired from politics and returned to private law practice in Tishomingo.

-In 1924, Murray led a group of Oklahoma ranchers who formed a private colony in southeastern Bolivia.
-His son Johnston Murray joined him in this effort.
-He and his son stayed in Bolivia until 1929, when both returned to Oklahoma.
-Murray began a campaign for the Democratic nomination for governor in 1930.